 Bone broth is a simple way to add some extra nutrients to your dog’s diet, either as a daily supplement or to provide an extra boost to those recovering from illness or surgery.
-Chock full of health promoting ingredients, here’s my recipe for bone broth that your canine friends are sure to love….
+Chock full of health promoting ingredients, here’s our recipe for bone broth that your canine friends are sure to love….

 Ingredients (as a general rule use an 80/20 ratio of meat to vegetables):